Dhruv7055/DSA/README.md

-# This repository contains DSA questions.
+# This repository contains Data Structure and Algorithms questions.